 The City of McAllen encourages non-profit subrecipients and municipal departments to leverage HUD funds with other resources.
-For FY 2020-2021, CDBG projects will leverage approximately \$3 for every HUD dollar.
-The largest source of leverage is State government programs.
+For FY 2021-2022, CDBG projects will leverage approximately \$3 for every HUD dollar.

 With the HOME program, the City will use no other forms of investment other than those described in 24 CFR 92.205(b).
 As an economically distressed area, the City has been waived (100%) from its HOME matching requirement due to meeting HUD criteria and being an area affected by a Presidentially-declared disaster.